inovexcorp/mobi/semantic-translator/README.md

 # Semantic Translation
 The purpose of the bundles in this suite of modules is to abstract away the extraction of "meaning" from semi-structured data.
+Basically, an automated way to convert semi-structured data into RDF, without the need to pre-build an ontology to model the data within even.
 Namely, things like JSON or XML files that have inherent meaning in them.
 Algorithms can be written to automatically generate an ontology to represent files in these kinds of formats to reduce the effort necessary to ingest data into the Mobi platform.

 ## Stacking Approach
 For hierarchical structures such as XML or JSON, a common approach to